-After completing one of the above steps, you are ready to play and record Windows Media Audio files.
+For Total Recorder to support Windows Media Audio formats, you either install Windows Media Player 9 series (or later).
+After completing the above step, you are ready to play and record Windows Media Audio files.

 Caution.
 Total Recorder does not support DRM (digital right management)-protected files.
 If you try to open a DRM-protected file in Total Recorder, an error message appears.